William Creek, South Australia

+William Creek, in the Outback region of the Australian state of South Australia, is an isolated township with a population of fewer than 20.
+It is located about half-way along the Oodnadatta Track, 210 km north-west of Marree and 166 km east of Coober Pedy.

 Location

-William Creek is the entry point from Coober Pedy to Lake Eyre in the Tirari Desert.
-William Creek offers the only petrol station between Marree, Coober Pedy and Oodnadatta on the Oodnadatta Track and has a campground, two motels and one of the world's most remote pubs.
-The world's largest cattle station is located in nearby Anna Creek Station and the Woomera Prohibited Area, is also nearby.
+William Creek is the entry point from Coober Pedy to Kati Thanda–Lake Eyre in the Tirari Desert.
+William Creek offers the only petrol station between Marree, Coober Pedy, and Oodnadatta on the Oodnadatta Track and has a campground, two motels and one of the world's most remote pubs.
+The world's largest cattle station is located in nearby Anna Creek Station and the Woomera Prohibited Area is also nearby.

-William Creek is a good halfway stop along the track, with accommodation and meals at the hotel as well as a well-maintained, if somewhat dusty campground.
-In the Memorial Park it is possible to see many diverse items although more sobering is the commemorative inscription to a young Austrian woman, who died in 1998 trying to walk back to William Creek from a 4WD vehicle bogged in the sand beside Lake Eyre.
-The first stage of the Black Arrow Rocket, Britain's only successful independent space launch was recovered from the surrounding Anna Creek Station and located in the memorial park for nearly 50 years but has been recently brought back to the UK by technology firm Skyrora.
+William Creek is a convenient half-way stop along the track, with accommodation and meals at the hotel and a well-maintained if somewhat dusty campground.
+In the Memorial Park it is possible to see many diverse items, including a commemorative inscription to a young Austrian woman, who died in 1998 trying to walk back to William Creek from a four-wheel drive vehicle bogged in the sand beside Kati Thanda–Lake Eyre.
+The first stage of the Black Arrow rocket, Britain's only successful independent space launch, was recovered from the surrounding Anna Creek cattle station and placed in the memorial park for nearly 50 years but has been taken to the UK by technology firm Skyrora.

 William Creek is serviced twice weekly by the Coober Pedy Oodnadatta One Day Mail Run.
-The 4WD mail truck also carries some general freight and passengers.
+The four-wheel-drive mail truck also carries some general freight and passengers.